Herzog Unplugged (NYC)

 This event is sponsored in conjunction with the Arts and Entertainment Management (AEM) Industry Network.

-For more information and to RSVP, visit www.pace.edu/lubin/eirrsvp.
+More information and RSVP.
 And don’t forget to tweet your quotes, photos, etc. using #LubinEIR.

 - Academic Programs